 - Transparency – we will encourage staff to make social and work collaboration transparent inside #stratapp, rather than marking everything as confidential or secret.
 Ray Dalio has proven that org-wide transparency elevates individual, team, manager, executive and overall company performance.

 - Alignment – we will strive to ensure that every task, initiative, project, idea, challenge, risk or note we are working on, has a direct or indirect link to our strategy tree.
-Aligning day to day work to strategy is easy to do inside #stratapp.
+Aligning day-to-day work to strategy is easy to do inside #stratapp.

-Like I said, I am done with tinkering at the edges.
+As I said, I am done with tinkering at the edges.
 It is time for us to rethink how we run this company – for the benefit of all levels, roles and generations, not to mention our customers, partners, suppliers and shareholders.